nextcloud/documentation/developer_manual/app/appframework/database.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 Your database layer should go into the **db/** folder.
-It's recommended to split your data entities from your database queries.
-You can do that by creating a very simple PHP object with getters and setters.
-This object will hold your data.
+It's recommended to split the data entities from the database queries.
+You can do that by creating a very simple PHP object which extends the class :php:class:`\\OCA\\AppFramework\\Db\\Entity`.
+This object will hold the data.

+Getters and setters will automatically be created for all public attributes.
+Should it be required to use special setter or getters, simply create the method.
+Make sure to mark the field as updated though if it was set by passing the fieldname to the **markFieldUpdated()** method.

 :file:`db/item.php`